bhanderisavan/roadside-radar-seg/docs/dataset.md

 ## Introduction

-The [RoadsideRadar Dataset](https://www.nature.com/articles/s41598-025-23019-6) contains recordings from a 3+1D automotive Radar sensor, which was mounted on one [intelligent roadside measurement setup](https://ieeexplore.ieee.org/abstract/document/10209570), shown in the left side of above figure.
+The [RoadsideRadar Dataset](https://www.nature.com/articles/s41598-025-23019-6) contains recordings from a 3+1D automotive Radar sensor, which was mounted on one intelligent roadside measurement setup, shown in the left side of above figure[[1]](https://ieeexplore.ieee.org/abstract/document/10209570).
 The synchronized  anonymized camera images are also added for visualization pupose.
 This dataset accompanies the paper [*Deep segmentation of 3+1D radar point cloud for real-time roadside traffic user detection*](https://www.nature.com/articles/s41598-025-23019-6) and the master's thesis [*Real-time semantic and instance segmentation of 3D radar point cloud for smart infrastructure-based road user detection.*](https://opus4.kobv.de/opus4-haw/frontdoor/index/index/searchtype/simple/query/%2A%3A%2A/browsing/true/doctypefq/masterthesis/docId/5145/start/8/rows/50)

 The dataset contains 5399 frames of radar point clouds.
 In addition to the point cloud data from the radar sensor, semantic and instance annotations on a point-wise level from 5 different classes are provided.